savina0202/JavaVuser_QuickFixJ/README.md

 ```
 3.Configure the following Classpath Entries of quickfixj under Runtime Settings.
-  Note: these .jar files can be found from org.quickfixj-2.2.1-bin.zip
+  Note: these .jar files can be found from org.quickfixj-2.2.1-bin.zip and also can be found at config foler of this repo
 ```
 <img width="1385" height="606" alt="Runtime_Settings_Classpath" src="https://github.com/user-attachments/assets/e103fc83-f1a2-45c6-bbc6-1b72b727ca74" />